 It is also worth mentioning that the provided computational model will be used for static risk assessment during the preparation for certification by the CSP, as well as during the continuous monitoring phase, during which the compliance of the cloud service with the selected certification scheme will be continuously evaluated.
-The use of the risk assessment model for evaluation of non-compliance of the system during the continuous monitoring phase has been described in the deliverable D4.4 [2] and will be updated in D4.5 [3].
+The use of the risk assessment model for evaluation of non-compliance of the system during the continuous monitoring phase has been described in D4.5 [3].
 This deliverable only briefly outlines how risk assessment can be used during this phase.

-1.2 Document structure
+1.2 Document Structure

 The document is structured as follows.
 Section 2 describes how risk assessment could support (continuous) compliance management process, in general, and the one of MEDINA, in particular.
-A short state of the art analysis is provided in Section 3.
-The main part of this document is Section 4.
+A short state of the art analysis is provided in section 3.
+The main part of this document is section 4.
 This section provides in detail the description of the risk assessment model, including the identification of its main components: assets, threats and vulnerabilities, and aggregation of the estimated values to receive a risk level and analyse it from the compliance point of view.
 This section also describes our approach for risk optimisation.
 Section 5 includes the description of how the supporting tool (called SATRA), implementing the functionality of Risk Assessment and Optimisation Framework, is developed and integrated into the overall MEDINA Framework.
-Finally, the information about the delivery and usage of the tool is provided in Section 6.
-The conclusions, limitations, and future steps are outlined in Section 7.
+The information about the delivery and usage of the tool is provided in section 6.
+The limitations, and future steps are outlined in Section 7.
+Finally, section 8 concludes the document.

-1.3 Updates from D2.6
+1.3 Updates from D2.7

-This deliverable is an updated version of D2.6 [1] and most of its content remains as it was in D2.6 (with some changes), allowing D2.7 to be self-contained.
+This deliverable is an updated version of D2.7 [2] and most of its content remains as it was in D2.7 (with some changes), allowing D2.8 to be self-contained.
 For simpler tracking of progress and updates with regards to the previous deliverable version, Table 1 gives a brief overview of changes and additions to each of the document sections.